Sign In / Sign Out

 - Map and Locations

 This is a challenging time for individuals and communities, and it is important to know what resources are available to support the physical and mental well-being of all members of our Sun Devil Family.
 ASU Health Services is currently offering in-person and Telehealth appointments, both of which can be scheduled through My Health Portal.
 ASU Counseling Services offers mental health support to students and the ASU Employee Assistance Office provides counseling and wellness workshops to faculty and staff.
-Students can also participate in Devils 4 Devils peer-led support circles, which is an online platform for students to support and connect with each other while practicing physical distancing.
+Students can also participate in Devils 4 Devils peer-led community circles, which is an online platform for students to support and connect with each other while practicing physical distancing.

 Wash hands frequently and always before eating.
 Cover coughs and sneezes.
 Maintain a clean environment by frequently disinfecting workspaces and frequently touched items like phones and computers.